LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/foundations-week-3-user-research-training.md

 ![](/uploads/imageedit__8585912853.jpg)

-The [materials developed for the project](project-resources/) have been deliberately designed for re-use by other councils
+The [materials developed for the project](project-resources/) were designed for use by Torchbox in their research interviews, and also the other